 The truth was more complicated, and thus, harder to digest.
 In order to crack the surface of why the Columbine shooters went to slaughter that day in April, we have to take a close and objective look at Eric Harris and Dylan Klebold — beneath the headlines and beyond the mythologized facade.

 Eric Harris was born on April 9, 1981, in Wichita, Kansas, which is where he spent his early childhood.
 His family then moved to Colorado once he became a teenager.
-As the son of an Air Force pilot, Harris had moved around fairly often as a boy.
+As the son of an Air Force pilot, Harris had moved around fairly often as a child.

 Ultimately, the family put down roots in Littleton, Colorado when Harris’ father retired in 1993.